 In youth you’ll find a rich Ruby, while with middle age expect you can expect a more Garnet or Brick Red wine.

 On the nose the dominant primary notes are Amarena Cherry, Redcurrant, Mulberry, while with age expect more Earth, Tobacco Leaf and increasingly complex balsamic tones.

-On the Palate, it’s Dry and full Bodied.
-With relatively High Acidity and prominent tannins it delivers an intense mouth experience that cuts quickly and cleanly across the palate making it lively and long lasting.
+The Palate is dry and generally full-bodied.
+With relatively high acidity it delivers an intense mouth experience that cuts quickly and cleanly across the palate making this a lively, vertical and persistent taste experience.

 Drunk young it can be pretty astringent stuff.
 That’s why it tends to be given time to age and mature in large wooden vats for anything up to 3 years, followed by bottle ageing.
 The softening of the tannins married with good fruit concentration ultimately lead to its unique feel and appeal.

 All of which reminds us of another vintage classic whose first cut is the deepest.